apache/mxnet/contrib/clojure-package/README.md

 The jars from maven with the needed MXNet native binaries in it.
 On startup, the native libraries are extracted from the jar and copied into a temporary location on your path.
 On termination, they are deleted.

 If you want details on the flags (opencv verison and cuda version of the jars), they are documented here https://cwiki.apache.org/confluence/display/MXNET/MXNet-Scala+Release+Process

-#### Cloning the repo and running from source

-To use the prebuilt jars, you will need to replace the native version of the line in the project dependencies with your configuration.

-`[org.apache.mxnet/mxnet-full_2.11-linux-x86_64-gpu "1.2.0"]`
-or
-`[org.apache.mxnet/mxnet-full_2.11-linux-x86_64-cpu "1.2.0"]`
-or
-`[org.apache.mxnet/mxnet-full_2.11-osx-x86_64-cpu "1.2.0"]`

 ### Build from MXNET Source